csiro-data-school/python/_episodes/05-syntax.md

 {: .challenge}

 ## Multiple Line Comments
-Triple single `'` or double `"` quotes begin and end a multi-line string, but if you don't assign that string to a variable, then any code within it has no effect and is effectively commented out.
+Triple single `'` or double `"` quotes begin and end a multi-line string, but if you don't assign this string to a variable, then any code within it has no effect and is effectively commented out.

 > ## Write code containing multiple-line comments
 >